AmirMotefaker/image_manipulation/README.md

   - Perform basic image manipulation operations

-# is python codes is used to load and manipulate images:
+# This python codes is used to load and manipulate images:

     1 - Crop
     2 - Scale